 Click the image below to print the coloring page.

 Irenaeus was raised in a Christian family.
 He became both a priest and bishop during his lifetime.
 Irenaeus is most famous for his work against the spread of Gnosticism, a great heresy that threatened the Church at the time.
 He wrote several books that were immediately popular and successful in refuting the heresy.
-Toda, we honor Irenaeus as a martyr for the Faith, although the date of his death is unknown.
+One of the most famous was Against Heresies, which we still have today.
+The Church honors Irenaeus as a martyr for the Faith on the date of his death, June 28th.

 Click the image below to print the coloring page.